-TAGS: Censorship and Free Speech, Detention and Imprisonment, Press Freedom • Africa, Sudan •
+TAGS: Censorship and Free Speech, Press Freedom • Africa, Sudan •

 Great News!
 Professor Mohamed Zain Al-Abideen was released without charge on 4 March after being held for 15 days.

 Mohamed Zain Al-Abideen, the Dean of the College of Higher Education at the University of Al Zaiem Al Azhari in Omdurman, was arrested on 20 February by National Intelligence and Security Service (NISS) agents after leaving his office at the university campus.
 He was taken to the NISS headquarters, where he was interrogated for an hour and a half about an article he wrote, in which he criticized Sudan’s President Omar al-Bashir on the issue of government corruption and nepotism.
 Mohamed Zain Al-abideen was subsequently transferred to Kober Prison in the Sudanese capital, Khartoum.
 He was detained for 15 days in a 2m x 2.5m cell, with no access to a lawyer or contact with his family.
 He was released on 4 March without charge.